-The heavy vehicle tire lift fits directly on the T-head of the T-bar and is secured in place with locking pins.
+The tire lifts fit directly on the T-head of the T-bar and are secured in place with locking pins.

-- 1. Position the tire lift at the appropriate position on the T-head of the T-bar.
-Make sure to position the tire lift according to the dimensions of the vehicle to be towed. - 2.
-Secure the tire lift in place using the locking pins. - 3.
+- 1. Position the tire lifts at the appropriate position on the T-head of the T-bar.
+Make sure to position the tire lifts according to the dimensions of the vehicle to be towed. - 2.
+Secure the tire lifts in place using the locking pins. - 3.
 Position the angled plates to fit the tire dimensions of the vehicle to be towed. - 4.
 Secure each angled plate in place using the locking pins.

-Once the tire lift is installed, load the vehicle on the tire lift and secure the vehicle in place.
+Once the tire lifts are installed, load the vehicle on the tire lifts and secure the vehicle in place.

-- NRC  - 1.
-Position the tires of the vehicle on the angled plates. - 2.
-Secure the vehicle in place using straps, which go around the tires and attach to the back of the tire lift.
+- 1. Position the tires of the vehicle on the angled plates. - 2.
+Secure the vehicle in place using straps, which go around the tires and attach to the back of the tire lifts.

-FIGURE 69 - INSTALLING THE HEAVY VEHICLE TIRE LIFT
+FIGURE 66 - INSTALLING THE TIRE LIFT ON THE T-HEAD